How to discipline a puppy to create a trusting bond

 "Puppies bite during play, and their puppy siblings would usually teach them not to do so," explains Woodnutt.
 "If your pup bites you while playing you should stop the game and ignore them for a minute or two.
 Some people also choose to squeal in pain to help the puppy understand what it is that stopped the game, but you do have to be careful with this – some dogs will find the squeal exciting and this may make them worse."

-Distraction is the best way to get them to stop.
+Distraction is the best way to get a puppy to stop biting.
 Sadly, you will need to supervise them pretty much 24/7 to ensure they don't turn their gnawing teeth to your precious belongings in the beginning, but it will be worth it in the long run.

 Puppies will always choose to chew on something tasty rather than not, so providing them with lots of long lasting dog chews will satisfy their chewing cravings much more than your hands.
 Young dogs also chew because they are teething, so investing in the best teething toys for puppies is also advisable.